 Clause Requirement Document Reference 3.4 d. iii For each plan under the CEMP include a matrix of the relevant Conditions of Approval or Consent reference where each requirement is addressed Attachment 1 3.4 d. iv For each plan under the CEMP, set objectives and targets and identify measurable key performance indicators relevant to these Section 3 9.1a The following heritage management objectives will apply to construction: Section 3 i.
 Consider heritage values in any architectural design, education or physical interpretation ii.
 Minimise impacts on items or places of heritage value Section 3 iii.
 Avoid accidental impacts on heritage items Section 3 iv.
-Maximise worker's awareness of Aboriginal and Non-Aboriginal heritage Section 3 9.2 a i Principal Contractors will develop and implement a Heritage Management Plan which will include as a minimum: Evidence of and processes for consultation with Registered Aboriginal Parties and the NSW Heritage Council This Construction Heritage Management Plan 9.2 a ii Identification of all heritage buildings and structures, to guide the assessment, retention, protection, conservation, salvage and reuse of heritage elements throughout the work Section 5.1.1, 5.2.1, 5.3.1 and 5.4.1 9.2 a iii Identification of initiatives that will be implemented to enhance heritage values and minimise heritage impacts, including procedures and processes that will be used to implement and document heritage management initiatives Section 3, Section 7
+Maximise worker's awareness of Aboriginal and Non-Aboriginal heritage Section 3

-Clause Requirement Document Reference 9.2 a iv The Heritage Management Plan must be prepared in accordance with the relevant conditions of the Planning Approval and the Construction Environmental Management Framework, and set out how the Contractor will evidence the achievement of these requirements Attachment 1 and Section 8.3 9.2 a v The responsibilities of key project personnel with respect to the implementation of the plan Section 8.1 9.2 a vi Both the methodology and critical stages within the Contractor's Activities for the identification, assessment, retention, protection, conservation, interpretation, salvage and reuse of heritage elements Section 7 9.2 a vii Procedures for interpretation of heritage items uncovered through salvage or excavation during detailed design Section 3 and Section 7.6.10 9.2 a viii Procedures for the investigation of archaeological relics, objects and/or sites (where relevant), prior to works commencing that would affect them Section 7.5 9.2 a ix Details for the short and / or long-term management of objects, archaeological artefacts and / or movable heritage Section 7.6.4 9.2 a x Archaeological management plans for both Aboriginal and non-Aboriginal archaeology This plan 9.2 a xi Details of management measures to be implemented to prevent and minimise impacts on heritage items (including further heritage investigations, archival recordings and/or measures to protect unaffected sites during construction works in the vicinity) Section 7 9.2 a xii Procedures for unexpected heritage finds, including procedures for dealing with human remains consistent with the Sydney Metro procedures Section 7.6.4 9.2 a xiii Heritage monitoring requirements Section 8.3 9.2 a xiv Compliance record generation and management Section 8.3 9.2b The Contractor's regular inspections will include checking of heritage mitigation measures Section 8.3 9.2c Compliance records will be retained by the Contractor.
-These will include: Section 8.3 i.
-Inspections undertaken in relation to heritage management measures ii.
-Updated salvage registers Section 8.3 iii.
-Archival recordings undertaken of any heritage item Section 8.3 iv.
-Unexpected finds and stop work orders Section 8.3
+Clause Requirement Document Reference 9.2 a i Principal Contractors will develop and implement a Heritage Management Plan which will include as a minimum: Evidence of and processes for consultation with Registered Aboriginal Parties and the NSW Heritage Council This Plan 9.2 a ii Identification of all heritage buildings and structures, to guide the assessment, retention, protection, conservation, salvage and reuse of heritage elements throughout the work Section 5.1.1, 5.2.1, 5.3.1 and 5.4.1 9.2 a iii Identification of initiatives that will be implemented to enhance heritage values and minimise heritage impacts, including procedures and processes that will be used to implement and document heritage management initiatives Section 3, Section 7 9.2 a iv The Heritage Management Plan must be prepared in accordance with the relevant conditions of the Planning Approval and the Construction Environmental Management Framework, and set out how the Contractor will evidence the achievement of these requirements Attachment 1 and Section 8.3 9.2 a v The responsibilities of key project personnel with respect to the implementation of the plan Section 8.1 9.2 a vi Both the methodology and critical stages within the Contractor's Activities for the identification, assessment, retention, protection, conservation, interpretation, salvage and reuse of heritage elements Section 7 9.2 a vii Procedures for interpretation of heritage items uncovered through salvage or excavation during detailed design Section 3 and Section 7.6.10 9.2 a viii Procedures for the investigation of archaeological relics, objects and/or sites (where relevant), prior to works commencing that would affect them Section 7.5 9.2 a ix Details for the short and / or long-term management of objects, archaeological artefacts and / or movable heritage Section 7.6.4 and 9.2 a x Archaeological management plans for both Aboriginal and non-Aboriginal archaeology This plan 9.2 a xi Details of management measures to be implemented to prevent and minimise impacts on heritage items (including further heritage investigations, archival recordings and/or measures to protect unaffected sites during construction works in the vicinity) Section 7 9.2 a xii Procedures for unexpected heritage finds, including procedures for dealing with human remains consistent with the Sydney Metro procedures Section 7.6.4 9.2 a xiii Heritage monitoring requirements Section 8.3